 The Basics for Staying Warm when Camping in Snow with a Tent

 A lot of people decide to forgo camping in the winter due to concerns about low temperatures.
-However, if you take the proper precautions it is possible to enjoy winter camping and remain warm while doing it.
+However, if you take the proper precautions it is possible to enjoy winter camping and remain warm and dry while doing it.
 So read on to learn several tips that will show you how to stay warm in a tent.

 Layer Your Clothing Instead of One Large Garment